0jc1/cointracker/README.md

 # Cointracker

-[Cointracker](www.cointracker.lol) is a free cryptocurrency portfolio tracker built in the Django framework.
+[Cointracker](http://www.cointracker.lol) is a free cryptocurrency portfolio tracker built in the Django framework.

+## Installation

+## Contributions

+As an open-source project, we welcome contributions from developers, designers, and crypto users.

+## Screenshots